anniesmidt/bfjn/wp-content/plugins/wp-image-refresh/readme.txt

 5. A custom class can be set on the image.
 For e.g. [wp-image-refresh class="image-class"].
 6. The image can be wrapped into div or span and also can assign custom class, by default this is set to none.
 For e.g. [wp-image-refresh container="div" container_class="image-class"].
 7. Same as the above, the title can be wrapped into div or span and any custom class can be assigned to it.
 For e.g. [wp-image-refresh title_container="div" title_container_class="title-class"].
+8. Images can be wrapped with an anchor tag by adding a valid URL with every image.

 Why Use The WP Image Refresh Plug In?